Latest Notes of Parking:

-If you drive to Edinburgh, you need to find a parking space for your car.
+If you drive to Edinburgh, you may need to know some parking rules in Edinburgh City.
 Unfortunately, parking in Edinburgh is not easy, sometimes it is very challenging or need a bit of your luck.
+We always suggest our guests to travel within Edinburgh by buses or in walk.
+And if you rent a car for your highland tour, you may pickup your car on the day you start your highland journey.

 I am writing this article, especially for our guests travelling to Edinburgh.
 We provide some essential information of car parking in Edinburgh central areas as following cateogories: